 During this transition period, a project identified under the project review stage (either under the utility’s internal review or CPUC staff’s ex ante review) as requiring an ISP study could proceed in project review stage while the ISP study is conducted.
 The results of the ISP study would apply to similar projects moving forward, not the project that triggered the study.
 Upon termination of the grace period, all new projects identified as requiring an ISP study during the project review stage would be placed on hold until completion of the ISP study.
-The transition period would not apply to one-off type projects.
+[2] The transition period would not apply to one-off type projects.
 The project development process is intended to identify issues such as requiring an ISP study early in the project development process to mitigate customer expectation issues at the project review stage.
+After the grace period, holding of new projects requiring an ISP study at the review stage would be the consequence of not having executed the project development process diligently.

+Responses to CPUC Recommendation

+[1] Several stakeholders (SCG and Nexant) commented that this recommendation has too many unknown variables (e.g., length of grace period, statewide project development process, etc.) which makes the implementation of this recommendation extremely difficult:

+“Slippery slope since this process and document are not yet approved and too many variables”

+“All this ambiguity will really be mitigated if a “bus stop” process is adopted.
+Every 6 months, all new rules from ISPs and dispositions become part of the program for projects going forward.
+This will go a long way in managing risks and to make implementation of programs less confusing.”

+“Need to get this statewide PD process to get the transition period in place and allow projects to proceed.
+This appears crucial.
+Just a note for action needed by all the IOUs.”

+[2] A CPUC Technical Advisor commented that no change should be made to the current provisions until the ISP Guide document is revised and adopted.

+PG&E Recommendation

-After the grace period, holding of new projects requiring an ISP study at the review stage would be the consequence of not having executed the project development process diligently.andPG&E staff notes that, for small projects in which savings are under 0.5 GWh/200 ktherm (current ISP triggers), the PG&E project development protocol directs the developers to provide their justifications with some vendor information, following the PG&E project development protocol8.
+PG&E staff notes that, for small projects in which savings are under 0.5 GWh/200 ktherm (current ISP triggers), the PG&E project development protocol directs the developers to provide their justifications with some vendor information, following the PG&E project development protocol8.
 Essentially, project developers are required to first interview with the customers to address and document project eligibility, measure type, and influence issues; and follow the standard practice baseline steps outlined in Standard Practice Baseline Definition.
 The proposed option for baseline assumption must be selected from options that are common and viable.

 PAs and CPUC reserve the right to review the project documents and may request a standard practice investigation if the proposed baseline lacks credible justification.
 If such a request is made, the project in question should be held up until the standard practice investigation is completed.
 This gives the implementers an opportunity to move forward more efficiently, with the contingency that they must perform due diligence in the process of project development, including standard practice baseline choices, and present credible justification for their baseline option, not simply harvest or claim a project that has been decided by a customer.